Dudu (footballer, born 2006)

-Eduardo Kogitzki Anastacio known simply as Dudu (born 1 January 2006) is a Brazilian footballer who plays Athletico Paranaense and the Brazil national under-17 football team.
+Eduardo Kogitzki Anastacio (born 1 January 2006), known as Dudu Kogitzki or just Dudu, is a Brazilian footballer who plays as a midfielder for Athletico Paranaense.

-Career
+Club career

-From São Vicente, Dudu initially played his football for Santos Youth.
-Dudu joined Athletico Paranaense at the age of 13 years-old in 2019.
+From Curitiba, Dudu initially played futsal and joined Athletico Paranaense at the age of 13 years-old in 2019.
 In September 2022, he signed his first professional contract with the club.
 In November 2023, he signed a new three-year contract with the club.

 International career

 He played for Brazil U17 at the 2023 South American U-17 Championship.
 He subsequently impressed playing as a left-footed playmaker at the 2023 FIFA U-17 World Cup.